 - Safe browsing: Built-in phishing and malware protections shield you from common threats that often ride along with ads.

-When to rely on AdGuard Edge alone vs. with a VPN Disable always on vpn
+When to rely on AdGuard Edge alone vs. with a VPN

 - Use AdGuard Edge alone if you mainly want ad blocking and basic privacy while browsing, and you’re on a trusted network.